code2blog/tool-iib/README.md

-	hwa-7 -> invoke soap service and explain xsd validation options such as exception and exception list hwa-8 -> demo the use of mq get node hwa-9 -> demo the use of shared row variable
+	hwa-7 -> invoke soap service and explain xsd validation options such as exception and exception list hwa-8 -> demo the use of mq get node hwa-9 -> demo the use of shared row variable hwa-10 -> demo the use of database retrieve node

 HelloWorld_V1_IS
 	hwi-1 -> expose soap webservice